cjm715/key_classifier/README.md

 I also added spectral-focused layers at beginning of network as used in this paper:
 - <a href='http://smc2019.uma.es/articles/P1/P1_07_SMC2019_paper.pdf'>Hendrik Schreiber and Meinard Müller, Musical Tempo and Key Estimation using Convolutional Neural Networks with Directional Filters</a>

-# The app

-<a href="https://audiokey.net">audiokey.net</a>.
-Feel free to try it out on your own via your microphone.
-You can also directly upload files to the backend api here: <a href="https://audiokey.net/apidocs/">audiokey.net/apidocs/</a>.